An idea I’d like to throw in the wild.

 Debt is the financial term, stolen for the sake of illustrating a concept.

 - Open source software is not a sellable asset.
 It’s both priceless and devoid of monetary value.
 What counts is the business value it enables.

 - The liability, and effort required to service this liability, grows as: 1) the software gains users, and 2) those users become more dependent the software.
 Support is a variable accelerant to the liability (e.g. it can grow the liability at an exponential rate).

 - Maintainers hold the debt liability.
 Their ongoing labor is required to service the debt.
 Typically, maintainers can only escape the obligation by declaring bankruptcy: “it’s done” or “I’m done.”

 This idea could be helpful framing for:

 - Businesses to understand their dependency on open source in CFO-friendly terms.

 - Communities to understand the debt burden carried by maintainers, and general health of the project.

-Another, possibly more correct, way of thinking about this is: "every line of source code, open or closed, is a liability."
+Another, possibly more correct, way of thinking about this is: “every line of source code, open or closed, is a liability.”
 Businesses own 100% of their closed source liability.
-They like open source because they would rather own 0% the liability.
+They like open source because they would rather own 0% of the liability.